 Located on I-69 between Rosenberg and Beasley, Texas lies a beautiful 2,800 home master planned community that highlights EHRA Engineering’s full land development capabilities.
 Construction broke ground in 2023 with the creation of 98 acres of interconnected amenity lakes, contouring the land and creating the first phase of homesites.
 The first phase brought a robust 465 lots ready for newly constructed homes in 2024.
 Providing utilities to each of those lots was essential, and EHRA was fully able to deliver.
 Included in the initial phase was a 210,00 gallon per day wastewater treatment plant and a 280,000 gallon water plant located within the community.
 Thus, creating a self-sufficient community independent from neighboring cities.
 Currently, the 3,500 square foot Amenity Center and new elementary school are under construction within the community.

 EHRA’s responsibilities in Brookewater span the full range of civil design, engineering, consulting and construction management.
 EHRA’s oversight during construction included working with contractors for new infrastructure, exceeding Fort Bend County and City of Rosenberg specifications.
-EHRA’s field representatives continue to work side by side with contractors, builders, Geotechnical, local and county amenities and the developer to meet aggressive delivery schedules and ensure installation of utilities are per design and specifications.
+EHRA’s field representatives continue to work side by side with contractors, builders, geotechnical engineers, local and county agencies and the developer to meet aggressive delivery schedules and ensure installation of utilities are per design and specifications.

 An off-site interconnect waterline was designed and installed for redundancy purposes where, if needed, drinking water can be supplied by the City of Rosenberg.
 When the Developer requested one section of lots to be ready in advance and earlier than expected, EHRA worked closely with the City of Rosenberg to expedite the extension of public water to the site, leveraging our relationships with the City.